Deluge (film): Plot

 Meanwhile, survivors have gathered together nearby on the same island to form a town and start civilization again.
 Among the survivors is Martin's wife, Helen, and their two children.
 Tom, the town's leader, had found Helen in a poor state of health in the aftermath of the disaster, and has been taking care of her ever since.
 He has also fallen in love with her and asks her to marry him, but Helen is convinced that Martin is still alive and turns Tom down.

 Jephson arrives on the island and finds Martin's tunnel.
 He then encounters a gang of thugs — which had been driven out of the town for committing crimes such as rape and theft — run by a man named Bellamy.
 Jephson tells the Bellamy gang about the tunnel and Claire.
 Jephson eventually finds Martin and Claire, subdues Martin in a violent fight, and kidnaps Claire, taking her to the Bellamy gang's hideout.
 As Jephson is about to rape Claire, Martin sneaks into the camp and rescues her.
 Martin and Claire then hide in the tunnel, but Jephson and the Bellamy gang follow them there.
 Finding that Martin is armed, Jephson orders the gang to set a fire at the entrance of the tunnel to force Martin and Claire out.
 After that plan fails, Jephson enters the tunnel and becomes involved in a fight with Martin, during which Claire kills Jephson with a spiked club.
 Meanwhile, a band of vigilantes led by Tom tracks the gang to the tunnel, rescues Martin and Claire, and brings them to the town.

 In the town, Martin is reunited with Helen and their children and tells Helen about his relationship with Claire.
 Martin explains to Claire how he is in love with both his wife and with her and that he will not choose between them.
 Martin's and Helen's continued commitment to one another devastates Claire and Tom.
-Helen visits Claire and they have a painful discussion in which Claire says she will not give up Martin.
+Helen visits Claire and they have a painful discussion in which Claire says that she will not give up Martin.

 Finding the town plagued by ugly disputes over the distribution of goods, Martin organizes an auction and establishes a successful monetary system for the community.
 Martin is elected the town's mayor.
 When Claire sees Martin with Helen at a town meeting, her heart breaks and she runs to the ocean and swims out to sea.
 Martin is left on shore watching her go.